ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/aws-lambda/secrets-manager.markdown

 The certificate file contents is now stored and will be accessed by the Lambda function on startup.

-### Configuring Other RavenDB Settings in Secrets Manager

-For other `RavenSettings` values, you can use the **Key/Value** JSON storage using a secret named `RavenSettings` that the Lambda function will load. `RavenSettings.CertBytes` will automatically be merged with any other settings.

-Learn more about [adding secrets to Secrets Manager][aws-secrets-mgr-add].

 ### Verifying the Secret is Loaded

 Test invoking the Lambda function again, which should access AWS Secrets Manager successfully and load the X.509 certificate to use with RavenDB.